 Cooks Standard Multiply 3-quart ($45): This looks promising, but it’s larger than the other pans we tested in the ideal 2 to 2 ½ quart capacity.

 Demeyere ($200): These well-made French pieces are a favorite around the world, but they are very expensive.

 You don’t have to spend $150 or more on a quality saucepan.
 You can get a great everyday workhorse like the Cuisinart MultiClad Pro ($50) for your day-to-day cooking demands.
-With tri-ply construction throughout, a wider-set body, and comfortable handles, this little pan is hard to beat for the price.
+With fully clad tri-ply construction, a wider-set body, and comfortable handles, this little pan is hard to beat for the price.